hnvn/flutter_image_cropper/README.md

 ### Android

-- Add UCropActivity into your AndroidManifest.xml
+- Add UCropActivity into your AndroidManifest.xml **after** the Main Activity

 ````xml
 <activity